 - Correspondence from the school office is sent electronically.
 We gather email addresses from each family for this purpose. - A weekly information email "POST" with important information is sent to parents (every Thursday) and archived in the JICSFamily.com website.
 You will receive an email notice through the school database of new postings. - The JICS Family website, dedicated to current families, is a complete gathering of information about the Lab School.
 Please visit our site at: www.jicsfamily.com - Early in the Fall, Curriculum Night is held to explain the class curriculum to parents.
 This is one of the most important forms of communication and all parents are expected to attend. - Parent Teacher Interviews take place in the Fall and Spring Terms. - Parents or teachers can request interviews at any time throughout the school year. - Report cards are prepared by the child's teachers twice a year.
-A First Term Report is available online to download in December, and a Final Report is available online to download in late June. - Parents' thoughts and suggestions are always welcomed by the teachers and the principal. - The Parents' Association provides a forum for information and discussion. - Regular school newsletters and letters from the principal and teachers extend our communications with parents.
+A First Term Report is available online to download in December, and a Final Report is available online to download in late June.

+- Parents' thoughts and suggestions are always welcomed by the teachers and the principal. - Parents can communicate with teachers and administration in person, by phone, or email.
+To ensure professional and organized communication, we kindly ask that texting not be used as a method of contact between parents and teachers/staff. - The Parents' Association provides a forum for information and discussion. - Regular school newsletters and letters from the principal and teachers extend our communications with parents.